seandstewart/bardly/pending/problems/all-s-well-that-ends-well/uncut.md

 They told me that your name was Fontibell.

 **DIANA**
-No, my good lord, Diana.
+No, my good lord, Diana. ...

 **BERTRAM**
+...
 Titled goddess;
 And worth it, with addition!
 But, fair soul,
 In your fine frame hath love no quality?
 If quick fire of youth light not your mind,
 You are no maiden, but a monument:
+When you are dead, you should be such a one
+As you are now, for you are cold and stem;
 And now you should be as your mother was
 When your sweet self was got.

 **DIANA**
-She then was honest.
+She then was honest. ...

 **BERTRAM**
-So should you be.
+...
+So should you be. ...

 **DIANA**
+...
 No:
 My mother did but duty; such, my lord,
-As you owe to your wife.
+As you owe to your wife. ...

 **BERTRAM**
+...
 No more o' that;
 I prithee, do not strive against my vows:
 I was compell'd to her; but I love thee
 By love's own sweet constraint, and will forever
-Do thee all rights of service.
+Do thee all rights of service. ...

 **DIANA**
+...
 Ay, so you serve us
 Till we serve you; but when you have our roses,
 You barely leave our thorns to prick ourselves
-And mock us with our bareness.
+And mock us with our bareness. ...

 **BERTRAM**
+...
 How have I sworn!

 **DIANA**
 'Tis not the many oaths that makes the truth,